Arlodotexe/windows-interact/README.md

 - Different functions for running [PowerShell](https://github.com/Arlodotexe/windows-interact#winpowershell) or [CMD](https://github.com/Arlodotexe/windows-interact#wincmd) commands
 ---

-The current released version is 1.1.7.
-[See the release notes](changelog.md)
+**The current released version is 1.1.7.
+[See the release notes](changelog.md)**

+## Current development status

+I am working on fixing one last major bug with the new PowerShell session manager.
+After this, 1.1.8 should be ready for primetime

-New in this version (1.1.8):
+New in version (1.1.8):
  - Added `Win.process.getPidByWindowTitle()`
  - `Win.PowerShell()` now has a built in session manager!
    - `Win.PowerShell.addCommand()` to issue a new command